intoxstudio/content-aware-sidebars/readme.txt

 **The Fastest and Most Powerful WordPress Sidebar Plugin yet.
 Create tailored widget areas for any post, page, or custom post type in seconds.
 No coding required!**

-Content Aware Sidebars is packed with features and is being used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.
+Content Aware Sidebars is packed with free features and is being used to boost on-site SEO, upsell products, and to optimize conversion rates by displaying different sidebars on different conditions.

+Focusing on scalability, this plugin the ideal solution for sites in growth.

 ####Add Unlimited Sidebars and Widget Areas